 Directions

-- Cook the ground beef: In a large skillet, heat the olive oil over medium-high heat.
-Add the ground beef, breaking it up with a spatula.
+- Cook the ground beef: In a large skillet heat the olive oil over medium-high heat.
+Add the ground beef and break it up with a spatula.
 Season with salt and pepper.
-Cook until browned and fully cooked, about 8-10 minutes.
-If using, add spices like chili powder or cumin for additional flavor.
+Cook until browned and fully cooked, about 8–10 minutes.
+You can also add spices like chili powder or cumin if you like.

-- Assemble the bowl: In a large bowl or plate, layer your cooked rice or quinoa as the base.
-Add an ample serving of the cooked ground beef on top.
+- Assemble the bowl: On a plate or in a bowl, layer your cooked rice or quinoa as the base.
+Spoon the cooked ground beef on top.

-- Add toppings and sauces: Layer on the diced bell peppers, corn, avocado, and shredded cheese.
-Drizzle salsa or your choice of sauce over everything, and finish with optional toppings like sour cream and fresh cilantro.
+- Add toppings and sauces: Top with bell peppers, corn, avocado, and shredded cheese.
+Drizzle salsa or your choice of sauce over everything and finish with sour cream and cilantro if you want.

 Cooking Tips